DeepakGuptaIT/LinkedInExerciseFiles/saas-scss/README.md

 # css-and-scss
 this is a project to learn css and scss.
-I really love this tutorial
+I really love this tutorial.
+Note : only exercise 6 is used for saas.
+So, skip other exercise folders.
+So, I only have commited exercise 6.

 ## linkedin url
 https://www.linkedin.com/learning/sharepoint-framework-for-developers-1-understanding-the-toolchain/what-is-sass?u=2092668